 JS-target languages

-Antithesis can instrument projects in JavaScript-target languages such as TypeScript if you provide us with the transpiled JavaScript code.
+Antithesis can instrument projects in JavaScript-target languages such as TypeScript if you provide us with transpiled JavaScript code.
 Transpilation must happen before you send us the code (as part of your build process), rather than at service startup.

 Symbolization